JazminVidal/gop-dnn-epadb/README.md

 ## How to run

-1. Download epa-db corpus folder into kaldi/egs/epadb.

-2. Run data_preparation.sh to create the necessary directories and files.
+1. Run data_preparation.sh to create the necessary directories and files.
 This script creates soft links to wsj folders in Kaldi, downloads and extracts the acoustic and language models from kaldi web, computes mfcc's and extracts i-vectors.

 ```
 ./data_preparation.sh
 ```

-3. After running data_preparation.sh, go to kaldi/egs/gop/s5
+2. After running data_preparation.sh, go to kaldi/egs/gop/s5

-4. Replace make_test_case.sh in kaldi/egs/gop/s5/local and run.sh in kaldi/egs/gop/s5 with the ones provided in the misc folder in this repository.
+3. Replace make_test_case.sh in kaldi/egs/gop/s5/local and run.sh in kaldi/egs/gop/s5 with the ones provided in the misc folder in this repository.

-5. Change the path.sh in kaldi/egs/gop/s5 so that the paths needed match your own paths.

 6. Run the run.sh script: